Y0dax/obs-stt-subtitles-azure/readme.md

 1. Locate and right click on the shortcut you use to open OBS.
 2. Select "Properties"
 3. In the "Target" box, add `--use-fake-ui-for-media-stream` to the very end.
-It should look simial to `"C:\Program Files (x86)\obs-studio\bin\64bit\obs64.exe" --use-fake-ui-for-media-stream`
+It should look similar to `"C:\Program Files (x86)\obs-studio\bin\64bit\obs64.exe" --use-fake-ui-for-media-stream`

 Make sure to start OBS with this shortcut for the subtitles to work.
 If the subtitle program cannot access your microphone, a message will display after 15 seconds regarding this step.